 Foreign Labor Certification (FLC) helps employers hire foreign workers when there are an insufficient number of U.S. workers who are willing, able, or available to perform a job.

-Labor Market Information.
-Find reports and data about employment and unemployment, wages and earnings, job outlook, training resources and careers.
+Labor Market Information (LMI) compiles reports and data about employment and unemployment, wages and earnings, job outlook, training resources and careers.

-Rapid Response.
-Responds to plant closings or layoffs with no-cost information about services.
+Rapid Response and Layoff Aversion - Responds to plant closings or layoffs with no-cost information about services.
 Businesses that lay off 50 or more workers are subject to WARN notification rules.

 Wagner-Peyser - Provides labor exchange services, such as job search assistance, job referral, and placement assistance for job seekers, and recruitment services for employers with job openings.

-Work Opportunity Tax Credits (WOTC) - Provides Ohio employers with a credit against their federal tax liability for hiring individuals from eleven target groups of disadvantaged job seekers.
+Work Opportunity Tax Credits (WOTC) incentives for hiring individuals from certain groups of disadvantaged job seekers.